What is a "Co-op"?

 Co-op students must register for an online academic Co-op course during each working semester.
 Please consult with your departmental advisor to determine how these credits may apply to your degree program.

 Can I work each Co-op semester at a different company?

 You must work multiple semesters at the same company.
 Working two semesters at the same company allows you to gain a deeper understanding of the engineering work and allows you to work on longer-term projects.
 We recognize that issues may arise that prevent you from continuing to work at the same company.
 Please email firstname.lastname@example.org to discuss your situation in more detail.

 What salary can I expect?

 Salaries are determined by employers and vary from one company to another.
-The average co-op pay in Spring 2022 was $22/hr.
+The average co-op pay for the 2022-2023 academic year was $25/hr.

 I already work at an engineering firm.
 Can I get credit for it?